 From answering the most famous dish of a hotel to whether a place provides services for wheelchair users, you can help visitors and earn points to enhance your profile.

 As per your points, you will attain levels that will further gain your badges.
 Zero-point means level 1 that increases as the points soar.
-Level 4 indicates you have achieved 250 points and this when you earn a badge.
+Level 4 indicates you have achieved 250 points and this is when you earn a badge.

 The badge is placed on your profile near your name and photo.
 The highest level is level 10 when you earn 1,00,000 points.
 You might be wondering what these points and levels are of use.
 Not much, but they can provide you early access to newly introduced Google features.